letmeriff/riff-app/dev-docs/testing-strategy/testing-implementation-plan.md

    - Test basic shared components
    - Create tests for state management logic
    - Test routing and navigation components
+   - Follow TDD approach for all new components

 2. **Backend Core**